Villanova University Scholarships 2026–2027 | Cost, Merit & Honors Aid

 Unlike automatic scholarships, Villanova’s largest awards are highly selective.
 All admitted students are considered, but only a small group advance to interviews or additional review.
 These scholarships can cover full tuition or even the full cost of attendance.

-Presidential Scholarship Full tuition, fees, housing, meal plan, and textbooks (8 semesters) All first-year applicants who apply by Jan 15 are automatically considered No — all applicants considered; select students invited to submit a supplemental app and interview Yes — up to 8 semesters if academic progress is maintained About 25 students nationwide each year with top academics, leadership, and service.
-Most finalists are in the top 1% academically with significant extracurricular impact.
+Presidential Scholarship Full tuition, fees, housing, meal plan, textbooks (8 semesters) All first-year applicants who apply by Jan 15 are automatically considered No—select applicants are invited to submit a supplemental app and interview Yes, up to 8 semesters About 25 scholars annually, top 1% academics with leadership/service; finalists notified in Jan/Feb, interview in March Jan 15

 Competitive Scholarships FAQ